Introduction

 random-bytes

-Generates a string of bytes of length n.
-It is similar to crypto-random-bytes, but it uses pseudorandom numbers instead of cryptographically secure numbers.
-(Strange: There is no for/bytes.)
+It is similar to crypto-random-bytes, but it uses pseudorandom numbers instead

 (define (random-bytes n)